Ewwii-sh/eiipm/README.md

 eiipm update statictranspl
 ```

+For a full list of commands and their uses, checkout [eiipm documentation](https://ewwii-sh.github.io/eiipm/).

 ## Adding to path

 If you install a binary from **eiipm**, it may not work if you type the name of the binary in the terminal directly.
 You would need to add eiipm to your path.